-- '--without-bash' will skip installation of auto-completion for ponysay and the GNU Bourne-again shell, bash. - '--without-fish' will skip installation of auto-completion for ponysay and the Friendly interactive shell, fish. - '--without-zsh' will skip installation of auto-completion for ponysay and the shell zsh. - '--without-shared-cache' will skip installing a shared cache for KMS support, when there is no shared cache, private one will be used at '~/.cache/ponysay'.
+- '--without-bash' will skip installation of auto-completion for ponysay and ponythink under the GNU Bourne-again shell, bash. - '--without-fish' will skip installation of auto-completion for ponysay and ponythink under the Friendly interactive shell, fish. - '--without-zsh' will skip installation of auto-completion for ponysay and ponythink under the shell zsh. - '--without-shared-cache' will skip installing a shared cache for KMS support, when there is no shared cache, private one will be used at '~/.cache/ponysay'.

 The program is by default installed in '/usr', if you want another target directory, you can add '--prefix=TARGET' when running ./configure.
-For example to install ponysay in '/usr/games' you build the program by running ./configure --prefix=/usr/games, and alike for installation and uninstallation.
+For example to install ponysay in '/usr/local' you build the program by running ./configure --prefix=/usr/local, and alike for installation and uninstallation.
 Notice the = cannot be substituted with white space.